ayopausearfffff/Discord-Roblox-Multi-Tool/README.md

 ## Multi Tool Crashing? <img src="https://cdn3.emoji.gg/emojis/7277_green_flame.gif" width="30px"/>
 </h1>

-> try to reinstall python, if not work contact me on discord!: Rdmo1#3333
+> try to reinstall python, if not work contact me on discord!:london playz#0225

 > You probably have python 3.10 which has some new shit so downgrade to [python 3.9](https://www.python.org/downloads/release/python-397/)